Collokd/Core-Week-4---Independent-Project---Collins-Kemboi/README.md

 **Analysis by: Collins Kemboi**

 ### Objective of the Project
-The main objective of this project is to find out
+The main objective of this project is to find out whether the average number of Bluecars taken are less or equal to 100

 Steps taken;